 Developer Overview

 Use this section when you are maintaining CBIcall itself: adding workflows, editing the workflow registry, or declaring resource entries.
+The workflow registry maps YAML workflow choices to concrete Bash, Snakemake, Nextflow, or Cromwell entrypoints; the resource catalog lists external resource entries, their versions, and their compatibility metadata.
 Normal users usually only need the Run, Pipelines, and Reproducibility sections.

 CBIcall can be extended in two main ways: